mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ![Mender UI - Deployment progress](deployment_report.png)

+!
+As the deployment progresses, the UI should auto-refresh periodically.
+However, if this does not happen or you want to see the current state, you can refresh your browser manually.

 !!!
 The deployment to the virtual device should take about 2-3 minutes to complete and report success or failure.